 Ryoji Sawa gained his PhD in economics from the University of Wisconsin-Madison in 2012.
 He is now based at Faculty of Engineering, Information and Systems at the University of Tsukuba.
 His research focuses on evolutionary game theory and its applications to bargaining, matching, signaling and social choice.

-Bary Pradelski recently joined ETH Zurich as a researcher in game theory after gaining his DPhil from the University of Oxford in 2015.
+Bary Pradelski recently joined CNRS Grenoble as a researcher in game theory.
+He obtained his DPhil from the University of Oxford in 2015.
 He is interested in evolutionary game theory, distributed learning, and matching markets.

 Andrew Wait researches organizational design at the University of Sydney.
 His work focuses on the allocation of decision making rights in firms and on the implications of incomplete contracting for organizational design.
 He is currently looking at the effect of shared intentions on the relationship between organizational structure and workplace culture.